vikwaran03/eda_recipes/README.md

 <center> <i>Do recipes that require more ingredients tend to have higher average_ratings than recipes that require less ingredients?</i> </center><br>

 The initial dataframe that my project takes into account has shape (234429 rows × 18 columns), after merging.
-Of these 18 columns, my question is heavily on 3 columns: 'name' (recipe name), 'n_ingredients' (number of ingredients in recipe), and 'average_rating' (average rating of recipe).
+Of these 18 columns, my question is heavily dependent on 3 columns: 'name' (recipe name), 'n_ingredients' (number of ingredients in recipe), and 'average_rating' (average rating of recipe).

 ### Cleaning and EDA: